abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

 crude oil (or nowadays tar sands and the like): you send engineers, geologists, etc. to some places on earth to prospect (global method).
 If they find a promising spot, you send a team to drill and find out (local method).

+..  [#local_global_heuristics] Tabu search, simulated annealing, guided local search and the like
+    were designed to overcome some shortcomings of local search methods.
+Depending on the problem and how they are implemented, these methods can also be seen as global search methods.

 ..  [#analogy_limits] As all analogies, this one has certainly its limits!